avineethbabu/bark-docker/README.md

 ## Output

-Running the above bark container uses the small model which runs on cpu at port 8000, the response will an octat stream of the generated audio.
+Running the above bark container uses the small model which runs on cpu at port 8000, the response will a stream of the generated audio.